tholonia/iching_cli/book/v2/markdown/hexagram_07.md

 As the factory gears turned, so did the wheels of Mr. Kelsey's mind.
 Under his watchful eye, the factory thrived, weaving together the talents of artisans, machinists, and laborers into a seamless mechanized opera.
 Yet the demand for steel was insatiable, pushing the workers to their limits.

 Below the surface, tensions simmered.
-Hours stretched longer, conflicts arose, and amidst the cacophony, a song of dissent began to rise—a dissonant note in Kelsey's well-oiled machine.
+Hours stretched longer, conflicts arose, and amidst the cacophony, a song of dissent began to rise, a dissonant note in Kelsey's well-oiled machine.
 It was Jeb, a steely-eyed foreman, who spearheaded the workers’ cry for better conditions.

 The confrontation came to a head beneath the factory's looming structures.
 Kelsey grappled with the clamor not only within his domain but within himself.
 Against the backdrop of a rising workers' tide, Kelsey saw his industrial symphony threatened with discord.